elchic00/ToDo/README.md

 ## Notes

 I was having issues implementing the text box.
-It will not let me type into the box.
+It was not letting me type into the box.
+I realized that my recyclerview was slightly on top of the text view.
+Once I changed the size so it was not overlapping in the design, it allowed to me type into the textbox.

 ## License